Nexus (NXS) Price Reaches $0.18 on Top Exchanges

-Nexus (CURRENCY:NXS) traded down 2.5% against the U.S. dollar during the 1 day period ending at 18:00 PM E.T. on December 26th.
-Nexus has a total market cap of $11.38 million and approximately $34,679.00 worth of Nexus was traded on exchanges in the last 24 hours.
-One Nexus coin can now be bought for about $0.18 or 0.00002437 BTC on major exchanges including Bittrex, Cryptopia, Trade By Trade and Binance.
-In the last week, Nexus has traded down 4.9% against the U.S. dollar.
+Nexus (CURRENCY:NXS) traded up 0.8% against the US dollar during the 24-hour period ending at 20:00 PM E.T. on January 1st.
+One Nexus coin can currently be bought for about $0.18 or 0.00002445 BTC on popular exchanges including Trade By Trade, Upbit, Bittrex and Cryptopia.
+Over the last week, Nexus has traded down 2.2% against the US dollar.
+Nexus has a total market cap of $11.38 million and $60,522.00 worth of Nexus was traded on exchanges in the last day.

 Nexus Profile